returnMarcco/Web-Proxy-Automation/README.md

 Simply run the script file.
 A CMD window should open.
 Let it do it's thing.
 Once the window closes, you should see your view count increase within a short period of time.

-If this helped you, consider leaving a follow on both of my Twitch (https://twitch.tv/returnMarcco) & YouTube (https://www.youtube.com/channel/UC1aPOXPpMAKbPOT0Hw1GbMg) channels.
+If this helped you learn, consider leaving a follow on both of my Twitch (https://twitch.tv/returnMarcco) & YouTube (https://www.youtube.com/channel/UC1aPOXPpMAKbPOT0Hw1GbMg) channels.

 Cheers